 - (a) Motion Ordinarily Required.
 Ordinarily, a request for an extension of time not made in open court or at a conference must: - (1) be made by written motion; - (2) state the original deadline and the requested deadline; - (3) provide the reasons why an extension is requested; and - (4) if all parties are represented by counsel, either: - (A) state that there is no objection to the extension; or - (B) describe all attempts made to obtain an agreement to the extension and state whether opposing counsel objects to it. - (b) Automatic Initial Extension.
-The deadline for filing a response to a pleading or to any written request for discovery or admissions will automatically be extended upon filing a notice of the extension with the court that states: - (1) the deadline has not been previously extended; - (2) the extension is for 28 or fewer days; - (3) the extension does not interfere with the Case Management Plan, scheduled hearings, or other case deadlines; - (4) if all parties are represented by counsel, the movant has diligently attempted to contact opposing counsel to obtain an agreement to the extension, and either: - (A) that opposing counsel agrees to the extension; or - (B) that the movant was unable to reach opposing counsel, providing the dates, times, and manner of all attempts to reach opposing counsel; and - (5) the original deadline and extended deadline.
+The deadline for filing a response to a pleading or to any written request for discovery or admissions will automatically be extended upon filing a notice of the extension with the court that states: - (1) the deadline has not been previously extended; - (2) the extension is for 28 or fewer days; - (3) the extension does not interfere with the Case Management Plan, scheduled hearings, or other case deadlines; - (4) the original deadline and extended deadline; - (5) that all opposing counsel the filing attorney could reach agreed to the extension; or that the filing attorney could not reach any opposing counsel, and providing the dates, times and manner of all attempts to reach opposing counsel. - (c) Pro Se Parties.
+The automatic initial extension does not apply to pro se parties.